todormitevski/finki-wojak-discord-bot/README.md

 - **Voice Channel Management**: Commands to join, leave, play, and stop audio in voice channels.
 - **Sentiment Analysis**: Assess the mood of specified users based on their recent messages.
 - **Word Filtering**: Automatically detects and deletes messages containing banned words.
-- **Developer Command**: A command specifically for developers to purge spam messages.
+- **Spam Clearing Command**: This command allows administrators to clear spam messages from the server.
 - **Message Logging**: Logs user messages to keep track of user interactions and server activity.

 ## Setup